pycotap: Tiny Python TAP Test Runner

 Since the module just consists of one file, you can also just drop the file into your project somewhere.

-Create a test suite, and pass it to a
+Create a test suite, and run it with

 Running the test prints the TAP results to standard output: